freenas/freenas-docs/userguide/account.rst

 After a group and users are created, users can be made members of a group.
-Highlight the group where users will be assigned, then click the "Members" button.
-Highlight the user in the "Member users" list (which shows all user accounts on the system) and click the ">>" to move that user to the right frame.
-The user accounts which appear in the right frame are added as members of that group.
+Highlight the group where users will be assigned, then click the :guilabel:`Members` button.
+Highlight the user in the :guilabel:`Member users` list (which shows all user accounts on the system) and click :guilabel:`>>` to move that user to the right frame.
+The user accounts which appear in the right frame are added as members of the group.

 In the example shown in
 :numref:`Figure %s <user_group_fig>`,
 the *data1* group has been created and the *user1* user account has been created with a primary group of *user1*.
-The "Members" button for the *data1* group has been selected and *user1* has been added as a member of that group.
+The :guilabel:`Members` button for the *data1* group has been selected and *user1* has been added as a member of the group.

 .. _user_group_fig: